v-p-b/similarninja/README.md

 ## Testing

-Export and compare features of two binaries with symbols.
 With the corresponding views open, save the current BinaryView objects in the Binary Ninja console:

 ```
 >>> bv0=bv